zendesk/sunshine-conversations-javascript/README.md

 ## API

 Below is a list of methods included in Smooch Core.
-For comprehensive documentation of Smooch Core and it's methods see Smooch's [REST API docs](https://docs.smooch.io/rest/).
+For comprehensive documentation of Smooch Core and its methods see Smooch's [REST API docs](https://docs.smooch.io/rest/).

 | Module       | Method           | Endpoint                                                                                                        |
 |--------------|------------------|-----------------------------------------------------------------------------------------------------------------|